TRANSFORM Sixth Run

 - Offering period: August 17 – October 23 (2020)

 - e-facilitators: Sarah Mshiu, Arthur Ngasani and Zororo Gandah

 - e-tutor: Ramlatu Attah

 - Target group and selection process: Open call for applications + invited participants from West and Northern Africa countries

 [Applications are closed]

-Successful candidates are expected to have at least two years of experience in social protection, motivation, and an availability of at least 5 hours/week to successfully complete the e-course.
-Priority will be given for practitioners from Africa.
+Successful candidates were expected to have at least two years of experience in social protection, motivation, and an availability of at least 5 hours/week to successfully complete the e-course.
+Priority was given for practitioners from Africa.

-The sixth run of the TRANSFORM online course is provisionally scheduled to start in August 2020.
+The sixth run of the TRANSFORM online course was provisionally scheduled to start in August 2020.

 The “Leadership & Transformation Curriculum on Building and Managing Social Protection Floors in Africa” (TRANSFORM) was developed through a collaboration between African social protection experts and Africa-based experts of UN-agencies ILO, UNICEF and UNDP, and delivered in partnership with socialprotection.org.
 It was developed with support of the European Union Social Protection Systems Programme (EU-SPS), particularly the Government of Finland, and was further co-financed by Irish Aid.